 What other diagnoses are considered with Little League Elbow?

 While the term Little League elbow refers to the growth plates, other injuries sometimes get ‘lumped’ under this same term.
 One is a partial or complete tear of the ulnar collateral ligament on the inside of the elbow.
 Traditionally, this only happens with older adolescents and adults but has been reported in younger patients.
 And second, osteochondritis dissecans of the capitellum (on the outside) of the elbow can be included under the term Little League Elbow.

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about overuse injuries, contact our Family Resource Center.
+For additional resources about overuse injuries, contact our Center for Families Resource Library.